Getting to Know Your Part D Plan’s Drug List

 What’s not covered by Part D

-- Non-prescription over-the-counter (OTC) drugs
+- Non-prescription drugs, also known as over-the-counter (OTC) medications

 - Drugs used for weight loss or weight gain